Letter to my dead wife

 I want to have problems to discuss with you.

-I want to do little projects with you.
 I never thought until just now that we can’t do that.

 What should we do?